Lazard

 The world

-In the nineteen seventies, Lazard began as a trading house.
-Currency traders held positions, risking the firm's capital.
+By the 1970s, Lazard had built a major trading operation alongside its 1848 New Orleans heritage.
+Currency traders held positions risking the firm's capital.
 Goldman Sachs and Morgan Stanley built massive trading operations.
-Lazard's leadership made a counterintuitive decision: dismantle trading entirely.
+Lazard's leadership made a counterintuitive decision, dismantle trading entirely.
 The firm would advise, not trade.
 Charge fees, not risk capital.
 Money would flow from advice, not market positions.
-Advisory fees ran one to two percent of transaction value.
-A five billion dollar merger generated fifty to one hundred million in fees.
+Advisory fees ran 1 to 2% of transaction value.
+A $5 billion merger generated $50 to $100 million in fees.
 The company captured fees purely through advice.
 No capital deployed.
 No bond inventory.
 No proprietary bets.
-By twenty twenty-three, annual advisory revenue exceeded one point eight billion.
-The model was straightforward: charge for insight, eliminate risk.
-Operating margins exceeded thirty percent.
+By 2023, annual advisory revenue exceeded $1.8 billion.
+The model was straightforward.
+Charge for insight eliminate risk.
+Operating margins exceeded 30%.
 Advisory required no capital infrastructure, no traders.
-Compensation consumed roughly fifty-eight percent of revenue, leaving seven hundred million annually in operating profit.
+Compensation consumed roughly 58% of revenue, leaving 700 million annually in operating profit.

 Watch the full reel free on MoonReelz — moonreelz.com